tocttou/tocttou.github.io/_posts/2015-09-03-hello-world.md

 title: Hello World
 ---

-I have always wanted to write a blog but it never materialised till now.
-Many people have recommened this as a good practice because:
+I have always wanted to write a blog but it didn't materialise till now.
+Many people recommened this as a good practice because:

 1. A lot of thoughts go undocumented otherwise.
-2. Others may also comment on what I write thus helping me broaden my viewpoint.
+2. Others may also comment on what you write thus helping you broaden your viewpoint.

 While I am certain about the first point, will anyone ever read whatever I write here?
 Probably yes, if I push it in their face in person :O or maybe if I write well or maybe just because people like reading stuff?
 I don't know.
 I don't even know what should I write about, maybe something related to tech, or something that I found hillarious?
 This is the first time that my writings will be in public.
 Be kind people!
 If we consider that I was struggling with how this post should begin just 5 minutes ago, I think I'll do just fine.